-Lawyer's office raid: Investigators can't be prevented from collecting evidence, says Court | Law-Order
+Lawyer's office raid: Investigators can't be prevented from collecting evidence, says court | Law-Order

-Hands of the investigators cannot be tied to prevent them from collecting evidence, a Delhi court has said on a plea by advocate Mehmood Pracha seeking direction to the police to retrieve only relevant information from his hard disk in the case of alleged tutoring of a witness in connection with the north-east Delhi riots.
+Hands of investigators cannot be tied to prevent them from collecting evidence, a Delhi court has said on a plea by an advocate seeking direction to police to retrieve only relevant information from his hard disk in a case of alleged tutoring of a witness in the northeast Delhi riots.

 He had moved the court seeking directions for retrieval of relevant information from his hard disk and raised concerns regarding protection of his client's data.